 Participants

-196 adolescents age 14-16 years, will recruited to the study by the snow-bold method, include 2 groups: 98 adolescent diagnosed with ADHD 2.
-98 Age and sex matched healthy control adolescent.
+196 adolescents age 14-16 years will be recruited to the study, using the snow-bold method to form 2 groups: 98 adolescents diagnosed with ADHD 2 and 98 age and sex matched healthy control adolescents.

 A sample size of 196 would be needed in order to perform a multiple regression analysis of the performance measures using 8 predictors given a small-medium effect size (0.08), 80% power and 95% confidence (Soper, 2019).

-Exclusion criteria: other (than ADHD) active chronic disease affecting daily functioning, regular use of medication that affects level of daily alertness.
+Exclusion criteria: other (other than ADHD) active chronic disease affecting daily functioning, regular use of medication that affects level of daily alertness.

 Measures